USC Price International Lab FAQ

-The “Price Labs” are special graduate courses offered by the USC Sol Price School of Public Policy based on the premise that professional practice is contextually embedded.
-These courses are thus designed to provide participants with opportunities to apply classroom knowledge to real world professional contexts in various settings elsewhere in the world.
+“Price Labs” are special graduate courses based on the premise that professional practice is contextually embedded.
+These courses are designed for students to apply classroom knowledge to real-world, professional contexts in various settings around the world.

-Q: What’s the course structure of the Labs?
+Q: What is the course structure of the Labs?

-The Lab is composed of PPD 613a and PPD613b.
-PPD 613a is a 1-unit course that precedes and is the prerequisite for a companion 3-unit intensive field course offered in the summer term.
+Labs are built on PPD 613a and PPD613b courses.
+PPD 613a is a 1-unit course that precedes and is prerequisite for a companion 3-unit intensive field course offered in the summer term.
 Although the two are closely coupled, they are technically two distinct courses.
-Together, they comprise the USC Price Labs.

 Q: Where do the Price Labs take place?

 Labs have previously been held in Brazil, the United Kingdom, and China, but the list of host countries is always growing and changing.
-This summer, Labs will be taken place in China and Brazil.
-For more information about previous Labs, please visit (provide a link).
+This summer, Labs took place in China and Brazil.

 Q: Who may participate in the Price Labs?

-The Price Labs are designed for graduate students from Price’s core Master’s Degree programs: Public Administration, Urban Planning, Public Policy, Real Estate Development and Health Administration.
-While Price graduate students form the core of each Lab, Price alumni and/or student counterparts from collaborating institutions may also join on a case-by-case basis.
+Price Labs are designed for graduate students enrolled in the school’s core Master’s Degree programs: Public Administration, Urban Planning, Public Policy, Real Estate Development and Health Administration.
+While Price graduate students form the core of each Lab, alumni and/or student counterparts from collaborating institutions may also join on a case-by-case basis.

-Q: What’s the advantage of joining a Price Lab?
+Q: What’s the advantage of participating in a Price Lab?

-While the Price Labs are a unique opportunity for participants to build credentials and gain professional contacts, they also provide depth and diversity to the graduate’s portfolio.
-The intensive application of classroom knowledge to actual fieldwork transitions students into professional practice with a rich understanding of complex contexts and situations.
+While the Price Labs are a unique opportunity for participants to build credentials and gain professional contacts, they also provide depth and diversity to the graduate’s educational experience.
+The intensive application of classroom knowledge to actual fieldwork transitions students into professional practice with a rich understanding of complex global contexts and situations.

-Q: What sorts of work are undertaken by the Price Labs?
+Q: What kind of work is undertaken by the Price Labs?